“Educating the mind without educating the heart is no education at all.”― Aristotle

 It took me some time to graduate.
 I ended up having one of the best summers of my life.
 I went to Boston University to a summer theatre and dance study program.
 One hundred kids had been accepted after auditions and one was me.
 I took seventeen courses and flourished.
 I had never felt such respect and pride in my life, I never felt so heard.
 We talked about emotions all the time!
 The professor sent a letter of high praise with my grades to my high school principal.

 The principal said those courses were not enough and said I needed something more serious.

 So I went back to Boston University to see what else I could do.
 There was a sociology course called “Life Crisis.”
 It dealt with depression and suicide.
 It interested me as I had lost some people close to me and I wanted to better understand them.
 I signed up for the class, my mother drove me there and my father paid.
 The only thing nobody noticed was that it was a master’s level class and the fact that I had no high school diploma.

 I went in the evenings to study, read the heavy books, talked with students and doctors that were in the course with me.
-The final exam was tough for me, understanding all the language, but I had read all the course work and was curious and intuitive enough on crisis to sense what to answer.
+The final exam was tough for me, but I had read all the course work and was curious and intuitive enough on crisis to sense what to answer.

 I completed the course and waited for my results, I received a C. I thought...I've done it!

 I was surprised a few days later to receive a call from the professor of my course.
 She said she felt the need to call and ask why I could only accomplish a C on the exam.
 She commented that when I talked in class I seemed so knowledgeable.